exonum/exonum-doc/src/architecture/transactions.md

 given transaction type.
 Format of the payload is specified by the service identified by `service_id`.

+!!! note "Example"
+    The `TxTransfer` transaction type in the sample cryptocurrency service is represented as follows using the protobuf description:

+    ```message TxTransfer {
+        // Public key of the receiver.
+        exonum.PublicKey to = 1;
+        // Number of tokens to transfer from sender's account to receiver.
+        uint64 amount = 2;
+        // Auxiliary number to guarantee non-idempotence of transactions.
+        uint64 seed = 3;
+      }
+      ```
+    This transaction is then included into a message which includes the public key of the trnasaction autor, the binary representation of the transaction as described above and the message signature.
+The transaction does not need to include information about who is transafering funds, the sender is defined by the public key of the message author.

 ## Serialization

 All transactions in Exonum are serialized using protobuf.
 See the